radixsh/job-applications/README.md

 make this; I thought it would be nice to see how successful (or not) my applications were.
 It looks like I've done tolerably well.

-**`generate_sankey.py` generates SankeyMATIC-formatted data** from a CSV downloaded from a Notion database.

-`extract_career.py` filters for full-time positions from a CSV.

 ## Usage
 1. Export your entire job applications database from Notion, keeping all default settings except for changing `Include content` to `No files or images`.
 The